vojtech-balek/llm-features/README.md

 ### Feature Extraction

-After preprocessing, extract features using the LLMs.
+Feature extraction as described in Methodology.
 The corresponding notebook is [feature_extraction.ipynb](notebooks/feature_extraction.ipynb).

-### Feature Interpretation
+### Feature Analysis

-Interpret the features extracted from the LLMs by following the steps in [feature_interpretation.ipynb](notebooks/feature_interpretation.ipynb).
+Analysis of the features generated for the CORD-19 and M17+ datasets.
+Formal test of the relationship between target and generatef features [feature_interpretation.ipynb](notebooks/feature_analysis.ipynb).

 ### Model Evaluation

 Evaluate the performance of the models and the extracted features using [model_evaluation.ipynb](notebooks/model_evaluation.ipynb).

-### Visualization
+### Action Rules

-Visualize the results and the interpretable features with [visualization.ipynb](notebooks/visualization.ipynb).
+Mining of the action rules for CORD-19 and M17+ datasets [action-CORD19.ipynb](notebooks/action-CORD19.ipynb) and  [action-M17Plus.ipynb](notebooks/action-M17Plus.ipynb).